lidaof/hprc-web-portal/content/en/data/_index.md

 <hr />
 {{< columns count=2 >}}
 {{< column >}}
-### Assemblies Release2
+### Assemblies Release 2

 Assemblies produced with Hifiasm are available alongside annotations for the assemblies.
-If you would like to download the files, data indexes are available in the GitHub repository.
 {{< /column >}}

 {{< column >}}